loganwong52/react-temperature-conversion/README.md

 # Initial Challenge

 Your first task is to look through the provided code and fully understand how the application is working.
 If you don't understand something, make sure you ask questions!
-You should ultimately understand what the life-cycle methods are doing with-in this app.
+You should ultimately understand what the lifecycle methods are doing with-in this app.

 # Main Challenge

-Now that you understand how the application works with the life-cycle methods, it's time for you to covert what we from class-based components to function based components.
-The main thing you'll have to work with is the `useEffect()` hook, to replace the class component life-cycle methods that we've implemented.
+Now that you understand how the application works with the lifecycle methods, it's time for you to covert what we have from class-based components to function based components.
+The main thing you'll have to work with is the [`useEffect()`](https://reactjs.org/docs/hooks-effect.html) hook, to replace the class component life-cycle methods that we've implemented.

 The four components that need to be refactored are:
 - App.js